-- (a) In addition to the reporting requirements in § § 219.221 and 219.222 (relating to reports of stolen, lost or missing licensed or registered sources of radiation; and notification of incidents and reportable events), each registrant or licensee shall provide to the Department, within 30 days of its occurrence, a written report on any of the following incidents involving machines or equipment used in radiographic operations: - (1) The inability to terminate irradiation from a radiation producing machine. - [(2) An interlock failure during shielded room radiography.] - (b) The registrant or licensee shall include the following information in each report submitted under subsection (a): - (1) A description of the equipment problem. - (2) The cause of the incident, if known or determined. - (3) The manufacturer and model number of the equipment involved. - (4) The place, date and time of the incident. - (5) Actions taken to reestablish normal operations. - (6) Corrective actions taken or planned to prevent reoccurrence. - (7) The names and qualifications of personnel involved. - (c) Reports of overexposures, required under 10 CFR 20.2202 (relating to notification of incidents) or of excessive exposures, required under 10 CFR 20.2203 (relating to reports of exposures, radiation levels and concentrations of radioactive material exceeding the limits) which involve the failure of safety components of radiography equipment shall also include, to the extent known, the information specified under subsection (b).
+(a) In addition to the reporting requirements in §§ 219.221 and 219.222 (relating to reports of stolen, lost or missing licensed or registered sources of radiation; and notification of incidents and reportable events), each registrant or licensee shall provide to the Department, within 30 days of its occurrence, a written report on [any of the following incidents involving machines or equipment used in radiographic operations:] an incident involving the inability to terminate irradiation from a radiation-producing device.

+(1) [The inability to terminate irradiation from a radiation producing machine.]
+(Reserved).

+(2) [An interlock failure during shielded room radiography.]
+(Reserved).

+(b) The registrant or licensee shall include the following information in each report submitted under subsection (a):

+- (1) A description of the equipment problem. - (2) The cause of the incident, if known or determined. - (3) The manufacturer and model number of the equipment involved. - (4) The place, date and time of the incident. - (5) Actions taken to reestablish normal operations. - (6) Corrective actions taken or planned to prevent reoccurrence. - (7) The names and qualifications of personnel involved.

+(c) Reports of overexposures, required under 10 CFR 20.2202 (relating to notification of incidents) or of excessive exposures, required under 10 CFR 20.2203 (relating to reports of exposures, radiation levels and concentrations of radioactive material exceeding the limits) which involve the failure of safety components of radiography equipment shall also include, to the extent known, the information specified under subsection (b).
 Complete information required in subsection (b) shall be available in the 30-day follow-up report rule under 10 CFR 20.2203(a).